 Fun and vibrant, Live It Up Asok is also very conveniently located by a handful of transportation spots, with the BTS and MRT right outside.
 Past guests mention that the door to this hostel is not on the main drag, but down one of the alleys, so be sure to follow signs to help you find your way.
 This is another favorite place to stay, according to our ILP volunteers (also, be sure to visit the Terminal 21 food court; it’s just a couple minutes away by walking and has some great places to eat.

-In a taxi, you’ll drive west to hit to Grand Palace and get there in about 22 minutes.
+In a taxi, you’ll drive west to hit the Grand Palace and get there in about 22 minutes.

-It’s not a hostel, but we have had some volunteers stay at the 4-start hotel, Galleria 12.
-It’s a pretty luxurious place to stay if you want to spend more than $12 for a dorm bed.
+We have had some volunteers stay at the 4-start hotel, Galleria 12.
+It’s a pretty luxurious and lovely place to stay if you want to spend more than what you'd spend for a hostel.

 Best Places For Bangkok Rooftop Pools

 If you’re really looking for a bucket list adventure, you can hang out and grab dinner above the pulsing city of Bangkok at a rooftop restaurant, or take a swim in one of their rooftop pools.
 Most hotels need you to be a guest at the hotel in order to use their pool, but we have our favorite recommendations below if you’d like to make that happen (just look at the picture from So Sofitel … you are going to want to make that happen).

 Take a dip in this pool, that's only a few dozen floors up from Thailand's capital city at the Bangkok Market Hotel Sukhumvit.
 Their rooftop pool is for guests only but does give you a dizzying view of surrounding skyscrapers.